rajneesh069/docker-demo/README.md

 ### Building the final image

+- If you want to push the image on docker hub, make sure the name of the image and the repository name on docker hub is same.
 - Command : `docker build -t <image-name> .`, the dot in the end is the path to tell where the image needs to be built from and could be replaced as per needs.
   Example : `docker build -t rajneesh-docker-demo-image /d/docker-demo` -> give the full path.
 - It builds the image with the name and this is the image which would be eventually the docker image would be pushed with.